TopiaNetwork/poc/README.md

         --mine console
 ```

-At this point, you have started the chain with a chain ID of 123.
-You can now start mining by executing the command `miner.start(2)`.
+now you have started the chain with a chain ID of 123, then you can start mining by executing the command `miner.start(2)`.

-Similarly, to create the initial block configuration chain2.json in the `op-geth/chain2` directory, please use the following
+Similarly, create the genesis block configuration chain2.json in the `op-geth/chain2` directory, please use the following
 template (remember to replace the `<>` placeholders with the appropriate values):

 ```json